How To Promote Your Art: 10 Strategies That Work

 If you can devote some time to learning how to create and edit videos, uploading tutorials on YouTube will push your art business to the next level.

-YouTube is one of the best places to promote your art.
+YouTube is one of the best platforms to promote your art.

-I suggest browsing the platform and looking through the available art tutorials.
+I suggest browsing the main platform and looking through the available art tutorials.

 During this process, take a look at the numbers.
-Once you do that, you’ll notice that art video content drives thousands and even millions of views.
+Once you do that, you’ll notice that video content and an art niche drive thousands and even millions of views.

 Assuming that you want an alternative answer to the question of how to promote your art, I’ll give you an idea to think about: